upavadi/TngApi_shortcodeConstructor/README.md

 # Change Log
 - Current version 1.04 dev (under developement - process of developing and testing Search Widget)
+  - Added shortcode, `TngWp_RandomMedia` which is set to display images of deceased, images of headstones, images set to be 'always on' OR documents.
-  - Added shortcode, `TngWp_RandomPhoto` which is set to display images of desceased OR images set to be always on.
+  - Added shortcode, `TngWp_RandomPhoto` which is set to display images of deceased OR images set to be 'always on'.
+    - Functionality may change depending on comments / suggestions from users
   - Added widget, `TngWp_search` which searches names in TNG database.
 Now in the process of testing it.
     - The widget requires a Wordpress page to display search results.
 To create the page, navigate to Settings>TNG Shortcodes and enter a page name (slug).
 A Wordpress page will be created when changes are saved.
     - Widget will only be activate if a Wordpress page for the widget is created.